FCC probes four U.S. telcos over anticompetitive practices

-* SETS QUARTERLY DIVIDEND OF $0.105 PER SHARE Source text for Eikon: Further company coverage:

-Oct 16 The Federal Communication Commission said it is investigating AT&T Inc, CenturyLink Inc, Frontier Communications Inc, and Verizon Communications Inc over allegations of anticompetitive practices.
+The Federal Communication Commission said on Friday it is investigating AT&T Inc, CenturyLink Inc, Frontier Communications Inc, and Verizon Communications Inc over allegations of anticompetitive practices.

 Business data services, or special access services, are typically purchased by business, governmental, educational and other institutions for their data and communication needs.